Profiles & Groups

 # Use claude-code profile but add a custom domain

-nono run --profile claude-code --allow-domain custom-api.example.com -- claude
+nono run --profile always-further/claude --allow-domain custom-api.example.com -- claude

 # Add extra directory access